-If Olaf did not land in the Humber basin and did not land on the Wirral, he must have landed north of the Mersey, somewhere that was clearly in Northumbria.
-Cumbria was clearly not in Northumbria at the time, and Margary 70 diverged from the coast as it passed through Cumbria.
-By a process of elimination, he probably landed in modern Lancashire
+If Olaf landed in Northumbria but not in the Humber basin and not on the Wirral, he must have landed on England's northwest coast.
+Modern Cumbria was not in Northumbria at the time, and Margary 70 did not cross any navigable rivers as it passed through Cumbria.
+By a process of elimination, Olaf probably landed in modern Lancashire, between the Mersey and modern Cumbria.

-Clue 5 says that Olaf's camp and the battlefield were joined by a Roman road and that his camp and ships were beside a navigable stretch of estuary or river.
+One of the battlefield clues is that Olaf's camp and Æthelstan's camp were joined by a Roman road and that Olaf's camp and ships were beside a navigable stretch of estuary or river.
 The only Lancashire rivers navigable up to Margary 70 were the Lune, Ribble and Mersey.
 Each had a Roman stronghold at the junction of river and road.
-According to Tacitus, Agricola himself "surveyed and fixed the stations" at their heads of tide: Galacum near Lancaster on the Lune, Walton-le-Dale near Preston on the Ribble, and Wilderspool near Warrington on the Mersey.
+According to Tacitus, Agricola himself "surveyed and fixed the stations" at their heads of tide.
+They are: Galacum near Lancaster on the Lune, Walton-le-Dale near Preston on the Ribble, and Wilderspool near Warrington on the Mersey.
 Olaf's camp was probably at one of these strongholds.

-Figure 4: Roman roads in Lancashire
+Figure 5: Roman roads in Lancashire

-Malmesbury says that Æthelstan deliberately retreated to draw Olaf further into England, presumably south of wherever he landed and camped.
-Yet Olaf was not drawn more than running distance from his ships.
-If Malmesbury is right, Æthelstan must have taken his army close to Olaf's camp, then retreated no further than running distance.
+Malmesbury says that Æthelstan deliberately retreated to draw Olaf further into England, presumably south of wherever Olaf landed and camped.
+Yet Olaf was not drawn more than running distance from his ships because his men fled there after the battle.
+If Malmesbury is right, Æthelstan must have taken his army close to Olaf's camp before retreating no further than running distance.
 Perhaps then, he originally intended to attack Olaf's camp based on intelligence coming back from his scouts, but decided it was too well defended when he saw it for himself.